-Celestina Cardona-Billington is an experienced creative professional with an international CV spanning writing, public art, performance, arts administration and social justice.
+Celestina Cardona-Billington is an artist and creative professional with notable international experience spanning writing, public art, performance, arts administration and social justice.
 She is the recipient of numerous grants and awards.
 Her work has displayed at major theaters and in galleries around the world.
 She is 26 years old.

-Celestina Billington is an interdisciplinary artist, writer and activist.
+Celestina Cardona-Billington is an interdisciplinary artist, writer and activist.
 Her practice is concerned with themes of radical community inclusivity, revolutionary feminist pedagogy and the spirit as a site for social transformation.

 Cardona-Billington's practice has been recognized by multiple grants, awards and scholarships.
 Awarding institutions include: The National Endowment of the Arts, The Corporation for National and Community Service, The City of Houston, Houston Arts Alliance, The Idea Fund and The University of Houston.